yashapatel131/KDD_GroupProject/README.md

 A more detailed analysis can be seen by visiting the link: [EDA and Data Preparation](https://github.com/yashapatel131/KDD_GroupProject/blob/main/src/EDA_and_DataPrep.ipynb)

 # Data Preparation
+Data Preparation included many steps in order to get the data ready for a model.
+The first task we took on was dropping a number of columns that did not have a direct impact on the model.
+A few of these columns included: 'ID', 'Album', 'Mode',  and 'Name'.
+These columns were removed due to them being too broad and not having any significance in the modeling process.
+Another action that was taken in the preparation process was the dummying of variables.
+A few variables that we took into consideration of dummying were: 'Artist', 'TimeSignature', and 'Explicit'.
+These were dummied due to them having a large impact but not having a format compatible with the model.

 # Machine Learning